Al-Nawawi: Relationship with Baybars

 Al-Nawawi drew the ire of Mamluk Sultan Rukn al-Din Baybars twice.
 Once, at a time when the people of Damascus sought relief from a heavy tax burden after a years-long drought, Al-Nawawi wrote that if Baybars did not stop taxing its residents abusively then Allah will tax his misdeed in the afterlife.
 This prompted Baybars to threaten to expel him from Damascus.
 To this, he responded:"As for myself, threats do not harm me or mean anything to me.
 They will not keep me from advising the ruler, for I believe that this is obligatory upon me and others."

-Sheikh Navaid Aziz stated a popular tale of when Al-Nawawi addressed Sultan Baybars when the latter wanted the ulama to issue a fatwa that decreed that the waqf be collected solely for the ruler, despite originally being meant for the people.
+According to a popular tale, Al-Nawawi addressed Sultan Baybars when the latter wanted the ulama to issue a fatwa that decreed that the waqf be collected solely for the ruler, despite originally being meant for the people.
 Al-Nawawi in response scolded him, urging him to fear Allah and rein in his greed, which the Sultan accepted.
 Some people asked Baybars why he did not imprison Al-Nawawi in retaliation, to which Baybars replied that whenever he thought of locking up Al-Nawawi, a fear flowed through his heart.
 In both encounters, Baybars abided by Al-Nawawi's counsel.